dnsimple/dnsimple-support/content/articles/redirector.markdown

 The [redirector doesn't support HTTPS](/articles/redirector-https), therefore you cannot redirect an HTTPS request.

-In other words, it's not possible to use the URL record to redirect the www to the not-www version of your domain with HTTPS.
+In other words, it is not possible to use the URL record to redirect the www to the not-www version of your domain with HTTPS.
 You will be able to redirect `http://www.example.com`, but not `https://www.example.com`.

 Take a look at the article [redirector and HTTPS](/articles/redirector-https) for additional information and a list of possible of alternative solutions.